davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-09-kona-diaries-2015-day-13-race-week-tuesday-the-parade-of-nations.md

 We stopped for a few drinks during our run.

-'Clif'provided drinks in what looked like a petri dish - it barely held anything in it!
+'Clif' provided drinks in what looked like a petri dish - it barely held anything in it!
 Beggers can't be choosers though.

 ![DCIM108GOPRO](/images/2015/20151006-0037840.jpg)